ErrorMaker/G-Earth-Non-DC/README.md

 # NON-DC Bot - G-Earth
 Extension built to help users trap, dribble, and shoot ball in habbo Football.
 How to use install it and get it working:

 1. Download G-Earth.
-There is 64Bit and 32Bit, please use the correct one.
+There is 64Bit and 32Bit, please use the correct one according to your computers operating system
 2. Keep everything in this file (Geode.dll, Geode.Extension.Windows.dll, Recuperarell.dll, and websocket-sharp.dll)
 3. Open the G-Earth folder and double click G-Earth and connect.
 4. Once you have connected please double click the Nondcbotv2 that is in the NonDc Bot - Release folder